Announcing the Founding of the

 "There cannot be any impediment to science, that will ultimately be good to the general public."

-Public institutions are at the center of upholding and improving human health and sustaining our environment, though their impact is often overshadowed by polarizing policy debates.
-The Science and Service to the Public exhibit highlight the administrators, biologists, conservationists, activists, ecologists, and other natural scientists who survey changes in our natural world and advocate for the protection of our environment.
-Public Health and Healthcare showcase the history of organizations and public health professionals that strive every day to deliver services to protect the health of our families and communities, whether working in hospitals, nursing homes, schools, or mental health facilities.
+Public institutions are at the center of upholding and improving human health and sustaining our environment, though polarizing policy debates often overshadow their impact.
+The Science and Service to the Public Exhibit highlight the administrators, biologists, conservationists, activists, ecologists, and other natural scientists who survey changes in our natural world and advocate for protecting our environment.

-Dr. Frances Kelsey of the U.S. Food and Drug Administration, the FDA, was assigned to study Thalidomide.
+Dr. Frances Kelsey of the U.S. Food and Drug Administration FDA was assigned to study Thalidomide.
 She withstood countless pressures for approval of the drug inside the FDA and from the drug companies themselves.
 Kelsey would be harassed by phone several times a day by the William S. Merrill Company concerning the clearance of the drug, to the point where she would simply stop answering her phone during the day.
 Kelsey would withstand this pressure for two years until the European epidemic of birth defects was linked to Thalidomide.
 She brought to light the gruesome images, which appeared widely in the press, to finally stop the distribution of this harmful drug.
-Kelsey's work stopped the distribution of this drug in the US and elsewhere, saving many thousands from birth defects and early death.
+Kelsey's work stopped the distribution of this drug in the U.S. and elsewhere, saving many thousands from birth defects and early death.

 As recognition for her efforts, Kelsey received the President's Award for Distinguished Federal Civilian Service, awarded to her by President John F. Kennedy in 1962.